samuelsouque/statec_hackathon_population_2025/README.md

 # statec_hackathon_population_2025

 ## Main objectives
- * Illustrate how the time spent in retirement has evolved over the last 10 years
+ * Illustrate how the time spent in retirement has evolved over the last few decades
- * Visualise the number of 65+ year olds living in Luxembourg
+ * Visualisation of the distribution of 65+ year olds living in Luxembourg according to municipalities
- * (TBC) Est-ce que les communes sont prêtes à accueillir la population vieillissante?
+ * What are communes offering to accomodate for the growing number of senior citizens?

 ## Project's structure